PilzDE/psen_scan_v2/README.md

 ```
 This example configures the safety laser scanner at 192.168.0.10 to send it´s frames to 192.168.0.20:3050.

-The [tutorials](http://wiki.ros.org/psen_scan_v2/Tutorials/) describe how to create an application package with your own launch file, where
-you can easily adjust the configuration parameters.
+In order to create an application with your own launch file, you can include the `bringup.launch`, where you can easily adjust the configuration parameters.
+A more detailed explanation can be found in the [tutorials](http://wiki.ros.org/psen_scan_v2/Tutorials/).

 ### Parameters